Architecture

 Overview

 Section titled “Overview”Pinchy is not a fork of OpenClaw.
 It’s a governance layer on top of it.
 OpenClaw handles agent execution, tool use, and model communication.
-Pinchy adds authentication, provider management, and (soon) permissions, audit trails, and team management.
+Pinchy adds authentication, provider management, agent permissions, cryptographic audit trails, and (soon) team management.

 Section titled “Request flow”When a user sends a message, it flows through three layers: